meegneto/uno/doc/articles/getting-started/wizard/startup.md

     dotnet new unoapp -preset recommended
     ```

     The *Recommended* preset can be augmented by clicking `Customize` in the Visual Studio Wizard, or by specifying additional command line parameters to the `dotnet new` command.
-For example this command will create a *Blank* application with out the Uno.Toolkit.
+For example, this command will create a *Blank* application with out the Uno.Toolkit.

     ```
     dotnet new unoapp -preset blank -toolkit false